-I.e., is it always the case that on all execution paths no task will ever be in the Error location?
+That is, is it always the case that on all execution paths no task will ever be in the Error location?

 This is the base of the framework model introduced in the following sections.
-The added complexity of these models in due to the handling of preemption, periods, and different scheduling policies.
+The added complexity of these models is because of the handling of preemption, periods, and different scheduling policies.
 Before introducing the models, we will introduce some of the basic data structures used in the code.